gdejohn/monty/README.md

     var pocket = pocket(EIGHT.of(CLUBS), NINE.of(CLUBS));
     var board = flop(SEVEN.of(CLUBS), TEN.of(CLUBS), ACE.of(HEARTS));

-    // an infinite, unordered stream of simulated games, works in
+    // a lazy, infinite, parallel stream of simulated games,
-    // parallel across any number of threads Stream<Showdown> splits = splits(opponents, pocket, board);
+    // throughput scales linearly with number of threads Stream<Showdown> splits = splits(opponents, pocket, board);

     // custom collector returns object that can calculate equity